 This list mostly boils down to most fruits and vegetables, olive oil, seafood, and more or less all of the other stuff that every diet book recommends.

-And hence the paradox of this style of eating: it’s a perfectly reasonable and rather healthy diet, but not for the reasons we’re told.
+And hence the paradox of “anti-inflammatory” eating: it’s a perfectly reasonable and rather healthy diet, but not for the reasons we’re told.

 - There are many, many different kinds of inflammation and they can be helpful or harmful to the body.
 For example, inflammation is involved in the development of heart disease, but certain kinds of inflammation also help you maintain healthy blood sugar levels and build muscle.